 Sally was a Captain in the United States Army Nurse Corp.
 She has worked in various private clinics and facilities over the course of her career, including owning and operating her own successful private practice for 16 years and as a psychiatric nurse for the Veterans Administration.
 Sally has devoted her entire career to the health and well being of others.

 It is Sally’s utmost professional desire to assist people in the process of change from troublesome behaviors or traits and to help redirect the course of their lives.
 She excitedly believes change is always possible for all her clients, and is truly devoted to helping every client to walk down that path to a more fulfilling and peaceful life.

 CHRISTINA GLAZE, LCSW

-Insurances Accepted: Aetna, Blue Cross Blue Shield, Beacon Options, Multiplan/PHCS, Sendero, Humana, United Health Care (Optum/Optum EAP, UMR, Oscar, Allsavers), Triwest
+Insurances Accepted: Aetna, Blue Cross Blue Shield, Beacon Options, Multiplan/PHCS, Sendero, Humana, United Health Care (Optum/Optum EAP, UMR, Oscar, Allsavers)

-Accepting New Clients: NO (Video and in office)
+Accepting New Clients NO (video and in person)